nodeGame/nodegame-mturk/README.md

 - **region**: the AWS server you want to connect to.
 Default: 'us-east-1'.

-- **nodeGamePath**: the absolute path, or relative path from root folder of nodegame-mturk module to a nodeGame installation directory.
-Needed if you want to automatically import results files from nodeGame.
+- **nodeGamePath**: the absolute path, or relative path from the root folder of the nodegame-mturk directory, to a nodeGame installation directory.
+Needed only if you want to automatically import results files from nodeGame.

 - **fields**: object specifiying the names of the fields for